W4CKYFR/WackyShell/README.md

 # WackyShell

-WackyShell is a custom C# console shell with basic commands, fun effects, and simple file management.
+WackyShell is a custom C# console shell

 ## Features